JiangXY98/SpellingTrainer/README.md

 ---

 If you find this tool useful, feel free to fork the repository and adapt it to your own workflow.

+---

+# License

+This project is currently released under the **MIT License**.

+The MIT license allows anyone to:

+• use the software
+• modify the source code
+• redistribute the project
+• incorporate it into other projects

+while preserving attribution to the original author.

+You can find the full license text in the `LICENSE` file in this repository.